EuphoriaPatches/Changelogs/README.md

   </p>
   </details>

-- Improved the Faster Rainy Clouds Option, now clouds won't move at light speed during the transition of clear and rainy weather but teleport quickly.
+- Improved the Faster Rainy Clouds Option, now it has 2 options to choose from, the first one is the current released version, the transition is very fast between clear and rainy weather.
+And the second one has no transition but clouds and other affected animations will teleport quickly.
 This can't be fixed, unfortunately.
-Water and Foliage are also affected now and the option has been renamed to Increased Rain Strength
+Water and Foliage are also affected now and the option has been renamed to Increased Rain Strength and is now located under the world tab instead of atmosphere.

 ## Fixes
 - Fixed Retro outlines with only night vision mode enabled force enabling world outline when not having the night vision effect